 Jonathan Bernstein of Bloomberg View argues that Republicans in the United States Senate have given up on legislating.

-In the last two months, the upper chamber, which Republicans still control, has taken fifty votes, but all but one were on nominations, or the nomination process, of judges and executive-branch personnel.
+In the last two months, the upper chamber, which Republicans still control, has taken fifty votes, but all but one were on nominations, or the nomination process, of judges and executive-branch staff.

 It’s not that Republicans don’t believe there are laws that need to be passed, according to Bernstein.

 As far as I know, all of them think disaster relief, for example, is needed, but they aren’t reaching a deal on it because Donald Trump doesn’t want Puerto Rico to get any money and Republican senators don’t know how to get around Trump’s rhetoric.
 Plenty of Republicans have campaigned on other laws they wanted passed.
 None of it is happening now.

 Bernstein blames Senate leader Mitch McConnell, who perfected the art of blocking legislation when Democrats were in power but who appears to have no proactive agenda.

 Lawmakers’ fear of Trump is another reason.
 Why take potentially risky votes when the president can come out against a bill at any moment, which could then convince Republican primary voters to replace you in the next election?